EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ### Stage 4: Filtering out properties (rows) not located in Washington
 In this stage listings_clean_missing_values was cleaned from properties (rows) which are not located in the statet of Washington, based on the 'neighbourhood' field (column), while forming a new DataFrame, listings_clean_missing_values_Washington.
-It was found that this action resulted in the removal of only a single property was not lovated in the state of Washington, while decreasing the properties number to 4858.
+It was found that this action resulted in the removal of only a single property (0.02%) which was not located in the state of Washington, while decreasing the properties number to 4858.

 ### Stage 5: Creating a new column for the KPI calculation
 The KPI which was chosen was the propertirs with the Coming Year Forecasted Revenue, which is the most important issue for an investor, in the abscence of the